cloudmesh/cloudmesh-pi-burn/README.md

 (unmanaged or managed) if you have not done so already.
 Ensure that `managerpi` is also connected into the network switch.

+We will assign the eth0 interface of the `managerpi` to be 10.1.1.1, and it will act as the default gateway for the workers.
+The workers IPs were set during the create command.

 **Step 1.** Configuring our Bridge

 We can easily create our bridge as follows.